Keksuccino/docs_fancymenu/docs/remote-server-communication.md

 # URL Modes

-- `wss://` = secure (TLS), recommended
-- `ws://` = unencrypted, useful for local testing
+- `wss://` is used as written and is recommended.
+- `ws://` is used as written and is unencrypted.
+- `https://` is converted to `wss://`.
+- `http://` is converted to `ws://`.
+- A bare host is prefixed with `wss://`.
+- Other explicit URL schemes are rejected.

+Prefer explicit `wss://` URLs.
 Example local URL:

 - `ws://127.0.0.1:8765`

-# Best Practices

-1. Use one stable URL per backend service.
+Use one stable URL per service, handle the closed/crashed listener states, and close connections when they are no longer needed.
-2. Keep payload format consistent for each use case.
-3. Handle closed/crashed connections with fallback UI logic.
-4. Use close actions when your flow is finished.
-5. Use `wss://` for production setups.